 We note that our example scripts only explore a very limited number of features of BLENDER.
-We also include in the Github repository associated with this article a second animation of the VLA datacube generated using a more complex version of the $HCG91_animation.py$ script (available on demand) to illustrate some additional features of BLENDER.
-For more extensive examples and tutorials on how to use BLENDER with astrophysical datasets (including different ways to import the data and by-passing the X3D file format altogether), we refer the interested reader to the ASTROBLEND project 26 .
+We include as supplementary material a second animation of the VLA datacube generated using a more complex version of the HCG91_animation.py script (available on demand) to illustrate some additional features of BLENDER.
+For more extensive examples and tutorials on how to use BLENDER with astrophysical data sets (including different ways to import the data and by-passing the X3D file format altogether), we refer the interested reader to the ASTROBLEND project.26